$125 off any CGM Plan. Use code FALL125

 Various snack bars on a white backdrop

-But despite what their clever marketing would have you believe, not all snack bars are healthy.
-With so many options out there, ranging from Clif bars to Larabars, Kind bars, RX bars, and Kashi bars, how can you know what’s best for your health?
+But despite what their clever marketing would have you believe, not all snack bars are healthy options, even when they claim to be.
+With so many options ranging from Clif bars to Larabars, Kind bars, RX bars, and Kashi bars, how do you figure out what's best for your health?

-So, what ingredients should you look for or avoid?
+What ingredients on the nutritional labels should you look for or avoid?
 Which brands are trustworthy?
-Keep reading for the full breakdown on healthy snack bar brands, including some gluten-free, dairy-free, keto, and vegan options!
+Read on for a nutritionist-approved breakdown of healthy snack bar brands, including gluten-free, dairy-free, keto, and vegan options!

 10 Healthiest Snack Bar and Snack Packet Brands